Inducing syntactic cut-elimination for indexed nested sequents: Introduction

-Apart from the technical interest in syntactic proofs of cut-elimination (after all, proof-theory is concerned primarily with the syntax), such proofs yield a constructive procedure and the cutfree derivation is related in a formal sense to the original derivation.
+Apart from the technical interest in syntactic proofs of cut-elimination (after all, proof-theory is concerned primarily with the syntax), syntactic proofs yield a constructive procedure so the cutfree derivation is related in a formal sense to the original derivation.
 However, the downside of syntactic proofs is that they tend to be highly technical and difficult to verify.
-We believe that the best response is to resuse and adapt whenever possible those syntactic proofs that are already in existence rather than presenting new proofs from scratch.
-In this paper, we show syntactic cut-elimination for the indexed nested sequent calculi for Geach logics by inducing the existing results for labelled sequent calculi.
+We believe that the best response is to reuse and whenever possible adapt those syntactic proofs that are already in existence rather than constructing new proofs from scratch.
+In Ramanayake~\cite{Ramijcar16} the first proof of syntactic cut-elimination for INS calculi was presented by inducing the existing results from another well-known formalism called the \textit{labelled sequent calculus} (introduced in Section~\ref{sec_prelim}).
+In particular, it was shown that labelled sequent derivations restricted to labelled sequents that are `almost treelike' (labelled tree sequents with equality (LTSE) in the formal terminology of this paper) correspond exactly to indexed nested sequents.
+This is the technical machinery observed by Fitting~\cite{Fit15} as `a significant different direction' in the study of indexed nested sequents.
+The first INS calculi for intermediate logics were introduced using this method, and also INS calculi for the Geach logics omitted in~\cite{Fit15} i.e. Geach axioms with $i+k=0$.
+Incidentally, we are not aware of any existing NS calculi for intermediate logics.
+Subsequently, Marin and Stra\ss burger~\cite{MarStr17} presented a syntactic proof of cut-elimination for classical and intuitionistic modal logics.